Arrays

 numbers.push(4)

-The immutable approach using spread (...) is often preferred in modern JavaScript because it's easier to reason about—the original array stays unchanged.
+The immutable approach using spread (...) is often preferred in modern JavaScript because it's easier to reason aboutβ€”the original array stays unchanged.
 This is especially important when working with shared data or React state.
+We'll talk about this in more detail in the next exercise.

 Mixed Arrays